copperdogma/cursor-project-bootstrapper/bootstrapping/project-types/programming/project-setup/scratchpad.md

 - [ ] Present the top 3 repositories to the user with detailed analysis.
 - [ ] If unable to find 3 suitable repositories from the URLs in starter-repos.md, report specific difficulties and request permission for broader web searches.
 - [ ] Make a checklist in this document of what steps are needed to either a) pull and configure the chosen starter repo, or b) install and configure the chosen custom architecture.
+- [ ] Evaluate your checklist vs the `/docs/stories.md` document to ensure you're not doing project work in the setup phase.
+If you have extra detail that's misssing from `/docs/stories.md`, add it to the individual stories when appropriate.
 - [ ] If you pulled a starter repo, check its README file for a project overview and add the setup steps you find there to this checklist.
 - [ ] Configure development tools (e.g., ESLint, Prettier)
 - [ ] Set up version control (e.g., git init)